jerclark/machine-learning-for-software-engineers/algo-mini-course/notes.md

 * Can yeild poor results in features greatly outweight samples
 * They don't provide probability estimates - must use an expensive five-fold cross validation

+## Lesson 13 - Bagging and Random Forest

+Bagging = Bootstrap Aggregation

+Models are created for subset samples of the data set.
+Then, when a prediction needs to be made each model provides a prediction and the results are 'averaged' to get a better estimate.

+One method introduces randomness when defining decision tree split points (making them 'suboptimal'), but somehow the combination of the various randomized models yields a better result.

+Bagging should improve already good results from a decision tree.

+## Lesson 14 - Boosting/AdaBoost

+Boosting: Trying to make a strong classifier from a number of weak classifiers.

+Many models are created, where each subsequent model tries to correct the errors from the previous model.
+With each model, higher weights are given to 'hard to predict' data, so that the subsequent models will give them more attention.